voldemort/voldemort/README.md

 # Voldemort is a distributed key-value storage system #

+_N.B.: Voldemort is no longer under development.
+LinkedIn was the primary maintainer and user of Voldemort, and stopped all production usage in 2018.
+Most of the Voldemort Read-Only use cases and some of the Read-Write use cases have migrated to [Venice](https://github.com/linkedin/venice), which is actively maintained and also open sourced._

 ## Overview ##

 * Data is automatically replicated over multiple servers across multiple datacenters.